Luke Montrose

 Areas of Expertise

-Montrose is an Assistant Professor of Environmental and Radiological Health Sciences.
+Luke Montrose is an assistant professor of Environmental and Radiological Health Sciences.
 His work focuses on the health effects of wildfire smoke, and he studies how human behaviors and environment affect the way our bodies read DNA (i.e., epigenetics).

-Montrose’s lab takes a different approach, investigating wildfire smoke effects “from cell to society” and translating findings to assist vulnerable populations in identifying mitigation strategies that limit exposure impacts.
+Montrose’s lab investigates wildfire smoke effects “from cell to society” and translates findings to assist vulnerable populations in identifying mitigation strategies that limit exposure impacts.
 Further, the lab looks beyond the lung to understand how other sensitive organs – like the brain and reproductive system – are affected.

 Montrose earned his B.S. in biology at Heidelberg University and his Ph.D. in environmental toxicology at the University of Montana.
 He completed his postdoctoral studies at the University of Michigan and began his career as faculty at Boise State University.